rcarrata/rcarrata.github.io/_posts/2020-08-25-dns-forwarding-openshift.md

 But in which scenarios we want a Custom DNS resolvable for our cluster?

-An example could be to have an Openshift Cluster deployed on top of AWS and a Direct Connect (a big cable connecting AWS VPC Openshift cluster and the on-premise) to the On-Premise Datacenter, because the enterprises have a Hybrid Cloud deployments, and some resources are only available within the cluster (as for example the DNS that solves the domain of ocp4.rober.lab).
+An example could be to have an OpenShift Cluster deployed on top of AWS and a Direct Connect (a big cable connecting AWS VPC OpenShift cluster and the on-premise) to the On-Premise Datacenter, because the enterprises have a Hybrid Cloud deployments, and some resources are only available within the cluster (as for example the DNS that solves the domain of ocp4.rober.lab).

 We in this specific situation the apps.ocp4.rober.lab can not be resolved by the DNS of AWS, and need to be resolved by the specific custom DNS.

-NOTE: This blog post is valid from Openshift 4.3+, and its tested with a 4.4.3 version in AWS.
+NOTE: This blog post is valid from OpenShift 4.3+, and its tested with a 4.4.3 version in AWS.

-### DNS Operator in Openshift 4
+### DNS Operator in OpenShift 4

-As we described in my [DNS Deep Dive in Openshift](https://rcarrata.com/openshift/dns-deep-dive-in-openshift/) blog post, in Openshift 4, the DNS Operator deploys and manages CoreDNS to provide a name resolution service to pods, enabling DNS-based Kubernetes Service discovery in OpenShift.
+As we described in my [DNS Deep Dive in OpenShift](https://rcarrata.com/openshift/dns-deep-dive-in-openshift/) blog post, in OpenShift 4, the DNS Operator deploys and manages CoreDNS to provide a name resolution service to pods, enabling DNS-based Kubernetes Service discovery in OpenShift.

 Furthermore, we investigated that with the Corefile of the CoreDNS, managed with the DNS Operator is configured the Coredns forwarding plugin that define the queries that are not resolved within the cluster by the predefined resolvers.